 As CAEA is a special needs school teaching is individually tailored to the needs of our students and the community.
-In practice this means that subjects such as RE, history or English might be taught discretely but also together within a humanities framework, with links to PSHE and citizenship.
-In this regard, parents visiting the school are given tours by CAEA students.
-They discuss with the parents the school's historic and religious foundations, its link to the local community-a village of 87 persons-and the responsibilities, both academic and social, that studentship entails.
+In practice this means that subjects such as RE, History or English might be taught discretely but also together within a humanities framework, with links to PSHE and Citizenship.